 After three years of continuous voluntary work in the slums and organizing slum dwellers the Project Holders felt the need to register their organization and thus Deenbandhu (Friends of the Poor) came into legal existence.
-Initially their interventions revolved around promoting youth leadership, educating children, sanitation campaign in the slums, and mainstreaming slum children for realization of their educational rights.
+Initially their intervention revolved around promoting youth leadership, educating children, sanitation campaigns in the slums, and mainstreaming slum children for realization of their education rights.
 Deenbandhu’s vision is that all urban inhabitants should have their share of urban space and services.
-The organization believes that the housing crisis can be solved only if planners and policymakers change their apathetic attitudes about the poor and become actively engaged in pushing for workable solutions.
-The Founders, Late Rajiv John George and Ms. Belu George have been involved in mobilizing slum dwellers through their interventions to promote youth leadership, education aiming at mainstreaming children and sanitation campaigns in the slum.
+The organization believes that the housing crisis can be solved only if planners and policymakers change their apathetic attitudes about the poorest of the poor and become actively engaged in pushing for workable solutions.
+The Founders, Late Rajiv John George and Ms. Belu George have been involved in mobilizing slum dwellers through their interventions to promote youth leadership, education aiming at mainstreaming children and sanitation campaigns in slum.
 The Project Holder, Ms. Belu George, is a qualified Social Worker and a Lawyer.
 She has been a part of the Right to Housing Campaign since the last 12 years.
 Currently she is also engaged with the RCH programme of the MP State Government.
-The current interventions of Deenbandhu are spread across 2 slum clusters in Indore city, Madhya Pradesh.
+The current interventions of Deenbandhu are spread across 2 Slum clusters in Indore city, Madhya Pradesh.

 Review and Impact

 Deenbandhu interventions aim towards sustainable long term development of urban slum communities with optimal community participation.
 Over the past few years, Deenbandhu has been instrumental in raising issues of the urban poor and slum dwellers of Indore in a significant manner which drew attention of the local administration and the media.
 The process of engagement on the issue started with the community on issues that affected them such as housing rights.
 The organization looks at the issue of urban housing linked to children’s issues.